 Social dominance by men, however, was not limited to Taiwan’s Han and Japanese colonial communities.
 Most indigenous Austronesian societies were also patriarchies.
 Only the Amis of the east and their Puyuma neighbours just to the south were unique exceptions.
 In Amis and Puyuma societies, inheritance was passed down through the female line and their vast networks of clans and kinships were headed not by male chiefs but by powerful matriarchs.

 While Amis and Puyuma men trained as warriors and looked after military and diplomatic affairs, the internal workings of the clans were the domain of the matriarchs.
 Properties were owned by women and inherited primarily by daughters.
 When a marriage took place, the groom moved into and joined the household of the bride.
-He adopted her family name.
-He served her house.
-Their children were her heirs.
-His spear defended her domain.
-He was her loyal knight and she, his queen.
+He adopted her family name and served her house.
+Their children were her heirs and his spear defended her domain.

 Some scholars have challenged and debated the nature of Amis and Puyuma matriarchy.
 Some say that these societies are imperfect examples of social dominance by women.
 These challenges are not entirely unfounded, as most affairs in the public sphere, such as war and diplomacy, were indeed largely conducted by men.
 It is, however, a mistake to underestimate the internal influence exerted by kinship-based networks in traditional tribal societies.
 And within these tribal networks, the matriarch’s authority was absolute.